MBAigner/Making-maDMPs-human-readable/docs/examples/example_horizon.md

 The screen shows mainly the contents of the Horizon 2020 template, where each field that needs to be filled in can be edited by the user.
 We also added a possibility to scroll in the text areas containing the answers according certain questions, if the answers get to big to be displayed fully in the GUI.

-The elements of the FWF template that are editable are:
+The elements of the Horizon 2020 template that are editable are:

 * Abstract (containing title, creator, ...)
 * 1. Data Summary